Pothole Car Accidents In Buffalo, New York

 If the damage to your vehicle occurred on a New York State road, the New York Department of Transportation refuses to reimburse drivers for pothole damage, during what it refers to as “pothole season.”
 From November 15th to May 1st, the cold weather makes roads more susceptible to potholes.
 If the incident occurred out of season, damages may possibly be obtained, but limited to $5,000.

 If you, or a loved one, were injured in a Buffalo, New York personal injury pothole accident, you want an experienced Buffalo, New York car accident attorney to help you.
-Jed Dietrich, Esq., a Best Lawyer of America, will fight for the best result possible after a pothole accident in New York and beyond.After A Buffalo, New York Pothole Injury Accident
+Jed Dietrich, Esq., a recognized Best Lawyer of America, will fight for the best result possible after a pothole accident in New York and beyond.After A Buffalo, New York Pothole Injury Accident

 Those injured by pothole accidents can end up with agonizing medical problems, typically requiring costly medical care and lengthy recovery times.
 These accidents can result in serious concussions, neck and back injuries, broken bones, abrasions, contusions, various spinal cord injuries, traumatic brain injury or an internal personal injury.